diegoturco/diegoturco/README.md

 ### Hi there 🤙

-I'm Diego Turco, and I'm a Software Engineer at Iteris and I've been working in tech since 2010.
+I'm Diego Turco, and I'm a Software Engineer at Exo Mindset and I've been working in tech since 2010.

 ## ⚡ Technologies